kieranhj/scr-beeb/doc/readme.txt

 Music conversion & code by Simon Morris
 BBC graphics by John 'Dethmunk' Blythe

+'Out Run Europa' music composed by
-Music 'Outrun Europa' by Matt Furniss composed for the Atari ST YM2149F sound chip.
+Matt Furniss for the Atari ST YM2149F sound chip.

 Lovingly converted for the BBC Micro